مرجع حقوقی و تخصصی مهاجرت به کانادا

 • A realistic and evidence-based business plan

-• Clear source of funds documentation
+• Clear and traceable financial documentation

-• Relevant management or entrepreneurial experience
+• Relevant business, management, or industry experience

-• Organized legal and financial documentation
+• Organized corporate, financial, and immigration documentation

 C11 Work Permit FAQ